Cinelerra for Grandma

 ./configure --with-buildinfo=git/recompile

-To know if you have a 32-bit or a 64-bit system run this terminal command:
+To find out if you have a 32-bit or a 64-bit system run this terminal command:

 file /sbin/init